EinsteinNjoroge/GeoTape/README.md

 # GeoTape

-The Geotape application is designed to help you calculate the length in kilometers of your rooms or houses.
-This app is primarily designed to work on **Android** devices but it can also run on IOS devices albeit a diminished UI/UX.
+The Geotape application is designed to help you calculate the length of your rooms or houses.
+This app is primarily designed to work on **Android** devices but it can also run it on IOS devices albeit a diminished UI/UX.

 ## ⚡ Tools